Peace and Reconciliation Centre

 • Gain access to university resources, space for students to work collaboratively with other interns and researchers, and faculty mentorship and supervision.

-• The cost to sponsor a full-time student over the summer is $12,000.00.
-This would provide students with a gross pay of $800 per week (including benefits) for 15 weeks.
-(If the full cost of $12,000 is not feasible for you, please reach out to us and we can look into alternative options).
+• The cost to sponsor one full-time student or two part-time students over the summer (17 weeks) is $14,000.00 (if the full cost is not feasible for you, please reach out to us and we can look into alternative options).

 • Gain work experience in your field of study prior to graduating.